Collective Bargaining Agreement

 Where did you go on your last vacation?
 Alaska

 Avinnash Tiwari is an Instructor in English and Composition.
-He also serves as VP of Political Action for AAUP-OR, and as a member of AAUP National’s government relations committee.
+He served as VP of Political Action for AAUP-OR, and as a member of AAUP National’s government relations committee.
 Avinnash’s commitment will always be first and foremost to students, especially students marginalized from (higher) education.

 Avinnash does this knowing full well when it comes to power writ large, the more things change the more they stay the same.
 He is, however, grateful for the students and young people who continually challenge him to fight for something different when it comes to our time here at the UO.